 “Let me dig into this and I’ll get back to you with something more later this evening.”

-That overreaction involved informing The Outer Limits that Brandon Bryant is banned from campus, a fact that Bryant himself was unaware of when we questioned him about it.
 Regardless, this question is completely irrelevant to The Outer Limits as Bryant is not, and has never been, a member of our crew.
 So why inform us of this at all?
-And further, why then use it as an excuse to censor?

-The overreaction also entailed a request by KBGA staff to muzzle this, the biggest local news story of 2020, due to concerns of political retaliation by local officials who have a history of abusing their power.
-We understood those concerns and continue to honor the station’s preference to “hold off” the broadcast.
+KBGA staff requested we muzzle this, the biggest local news story of 2020, due to concerns of political retaliation by local officials who have a history of abusing their power.
+We understood those concerns and continued to honor the station’s preference to “hold off” the broadcast.

 Unfortunately, while such considerations indeed seem legitimate, their necessity simultaneously illustrates precisely why this information is so important to get into the public eye to begin with.
 Because Bryant is but the latest casualty in a long line of political abuses that are allowed to continue city wide.
 And they’re only allowed to continue because of the local media blackout that actively prohibits any critical coverage of said abuses or officials.
 Since the closure of the Missoula Independent, political watchdogs have been put on the endangered species list here in the Zoo, further allowing and encouraging the cancer of corruption to continue its metastasis unchallenged.

 The Outer Limits was one of very few outlets remaining in Missoula’s dismal media landscape with any traction to meaningfully challenge these political and informational monopolies.
 Maybe our commitment to the truth has painted a target on KBGA’s back, but that isn’t any reason to stifle the First Amendment.
 The freedom of speech is the freedom to offend.
 End of story.
 That’s why it’s first.
-Because priority number one in your Bill of Rights is your freedom of speech, religion, press, assembly, and petition.
+Priority number one of our Bill of Rights is our freedom of speech, religion, press, assembly, and petition.

 We are tasked by duty to get the story right, which we have, unlike other local media outlets such as the Missoula Current.
 When militarized police mobilized the downtown lockdown of 12 February 2020, the Outer Limits reported that the broken window was likely the result of a spontaneous shatter event, which it was, while other publications actively sought the invention of a mass shooting hoax.
 And when local media were already accusing Brandon Bryant of firing shots at the police, the Outer Limits again set the record straight, illustrating the clear impossibility of such a scenario.
 And now that Martin “Gomer” Kidston has done exactly what we predicted would happen, smearing more local activists with even more lies and fabrications, the Outer Limits rests its case.